svn2github/nyquist/sys/unix/README.txt

 Note 3: You will also need Java and ant

-After unzipping sources, type:
+Note 4: (The bad news...)
+Nyquist has recently switched from a home-brew makefile system to CMake.
+You'll need to install cmake if you do not have it.
+At present, the cmake files work for Windows and OS X, but there are likely to be some problems with Linux that need to be solved.

+Unzip sources, creating a nyquist directory and some
+subdirectories, and use cd to change the current directory:

     gunzip nyqsrc3<nn>.zip
     cd nyquist

-    # In the following line, Debian linux users should
-    #   type "nonalsa" in place of "alsa":
-    ln -s sys/unix/alsa/Makefile Makefile
-    setenv XLISPPATH `pwd`/runtime:`pwd`/lib
+Build Nyquist with cmake and make:

+    *** to be described ***
     make

-(For bash shell users, instead of the setenv command, use this:
+Set the search path (in bash), which tells Nyquist where to search for lisp files to be loaded when a file is not found in the current directory.
+See SHELL STARTUP below for information about how to automate this.

     export XLISPPATH=`pwd`/runtime:`pwd`/lib

+(Alternatively, tcsh users can type
+    setenv XLISPPATH `pwd`/runtime:`pwd`/lib
 )

-The first line creates a nyquist directory and some subdirectories.
-The second line (cd) changes directories to the new nyquist directory.
-The third line (ln) makes a link from the top-level directory to the Makefile for your system.
-In place of "alsa" in sys/unix/alsa/Makefile, you should substitute your system type.
-Current systems are alsa, nonalsa, next, pmax, rs6k, sgi, and sparc, but since only the alsa and nonalsa versions have been tested in recent years, do not expect anything else to work.
-The setenv (or export) command tells Nyquist where to search for lisp files to be loaded when a file is not found in the current directory.
-See SHELL STARTUP below for information about how to automate this.

 64-BIT UBUNTU
 =============